Vrahul28/unstable_ticker/README.md

 No setState() used globally: All updates are reactive (Obx) for precise rebuilds.
 Flash Color Efficiency: Animated color change uses AnimatedContainer for smooth transitions.

-8. Flutter DevTools Overlay (Screenshot): Include a screenshot here named assets/performance_overlay.png
+8. Flutter DevTools Overlay (Screenshot): Include a screenshot here named Screenshot 2025-06-30 130616.png next to README